Apply for a blue badge

 Blue Badges can be issued to adults, children or to organisations providing care.
 They can be used by badge holders who are drivers or passengers in any vehicle.

-You may be entitled to a Blue Badge if you meet the criteria detailed in the descriptions of disabled persons.
+You may be entitled to a Blue Badge if you meet the criteria detailed in the Can I get a Blue Badge guide. (this links to an external website)

 There are 2 ways you can apply for a blue badge.
 If you are a resident in Scotland, you can apply for a Blue Badge online.
 If you do not qualify automatically then please answer every question so that we have as much information as possible to process your application.
 If you need to return to a saved application please use the following link: Saved application